“There are wounds that never show on the body that are deeper and more hurtful than anything that bleeds.” – Laurell K. Hamilton

 When most people hear the word “trauma,” they think about major life events or severe circumstances.
 We call this “Big T trauma”—a car accident, rape, fighting in a war, discovery of an affair, or a major life event.
 Big T trauma ignites our fight, flight, or freeze survival instincts and can literally reshape our brain.

 In The Body Keeps the Score, Dr. Bessel van der Kolk explains how trauma doesn’t just affect the brain; trauma is actually stored in the cells of our bodies.
 When we feel symptoms of PTSD, we’re not reliving a memory in our mind; instead, our bodies are repeatedly reacting to trauma.
-It can cause everyday life to feel unbearable and lead to panic attacks, somatic ailments, addiction, broken relationships, anxiety, and depression.
+It can cause everyday life to feel unbearable and lead to panic attacks, somatic ailments, substance abuse, broken relationships, anxiety, and depression.
 Big T trauma is just that—big!
 It’s typically easy to identify, and people often seek treatment for it.